-Canon G9 X versus Sony RX100 III
+Canon G9 X vs Sony RX100 III

 The Canon PowerShot G9 X and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in October 2015 and May 2014.
 Both the G9X and the RX100 III are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.

 Body comparison: Canon G9 X vs Sony RX100 III

-The side-by-side display below illustrates the physical size and weight of the Canon G9 X and the Sony RX100 III.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon G9 X and the Sony RX100 III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is somewhat larger (4 percent) than the Canon G9 X. Moreover, the RX100 III is substantially heavier (39 percent) than the G9X.
 In this context, it is worth noting that neither the G9X nor the RX100 III are weather-sealed.